Bring Xello to life in the classroom part 1: Supporting students through transitions

 Here’s how you can alleviate those barriers and enable classroom engagement:

-• Use support materials like posters to help students gain access or review articles to troubleshoot signing in instructions.
+- Use support materials like posters to help students gain access or review articles to troubleshoot signing in instructions.

-• SSO (single-sign on) integration can help reduce the friction with this point of entry.
+- SSO (single-sign on) integration can help reduce the friction with this point of entry.

-• Our Get Started page has short videos and other longer-form materials to help staff become more comfortable using the common features of your program.
+- Our Get Started page has short videos and other longer-form materials to help staff become more comfortable using the common features of your program.
 Use these periodically as refreshers at the beginning and throughout the school year, at critical times like college application and course planning season.

-• Coming in the 2022/23 school year: Xello Academy, a free online learning management system that offers self-paced, self-directed courses to get educators more comfortable using Xello.
+- Introduce Xello to educators with Xello Academy, a free online learning management system that offers self-paced, self-directed courses to get educators more comfortable using Xello.
 Speak to your Success Manager about adding it to your training plan.

-3. Integrate with Curriculum: Successful programs approach future readiness as a shared goal, intertwined with a student’s personal development.
+Integrate with curriculum: Successful programs approach future readiness as a shared goal, intertwined with a student’s personal development.
 Offering teachers ready-made lessons that connect students’ work in Xello to their social and emotional skill-building means they don’t have to wonder how future readiness activities should fit into their curriculum.
 And, after you show them how to incorporate Xello into their classrooms, they’ll be able to see the why, with the insights gained from student engagement reports.

-• It’s vital that students have multiple entry points for access.
+- It’s vital that students have multiple entry points for access.
 Our teaching resources take the guesswork out of how to integrate Xello and future readiness activities into curriculum planning.

 But mostly, keep it fun!
 Career exploration isn’t homework, it’s personal development.
 If you stress this point with your educators, they’ll start to see it as less of “one more thing on the list” and more as an opportunity to help students grow!
 Here are a few ways you can enable them.

-Ending the Year Strong with Xello Lessons
+Ending the year strong with Xello Lessons

 If you’re a teacher with a new assignment this year, don’t worry, no background knowledge required!
 The pacing guide is designed to be used by educators immediately with directions on where to start and what your students need to be successful, effectively providing better access to our Xello curriculum for both educators and students.

-Educators will also notice the inclusion of lesson plans for each prerequisite, again for both grades 3-5 and 6-12.
+Educators will also notice the inclusion of lesson plans for each prerequisite for grades 3-5 and 6-12.
 These plans aim to help educators ensure that each student has what they need to get the most out of each lesson, and to take the guesswork out of getting there!
 Since many educators have their students fill out their About Me profiles to start, the Introduction to About Me prerequisite lesson (both for 3-5 and 6-12) is an excellent place to start each year.
 This gives students the chance to update their goals and interests from year to year, and if a student is new to Xello, helps them get up to speed with their classmates.

 The end of the school year finds educators feeling frazzled—there’s always a growing to-do list, coupled with time to fill between testing and the usual celebrations.
 But Xello can help you fill those gaps while preparing students for the next stage in their education.
 Xello’s asynchronous lessons allow students to work through material at their own pace.
 If you’re short on time, these can all be done within one class period, though you have the option of using lesson resources to extend them!

-If they weren’t able to get to them earlier in the year, Xello’s lessons are excellent exercises for educators who need career-readiness content later in the school year.
-Within Lesson Resources for grades 3-5, for example, every mission comes with an IRL Mission supplemental activity, such as Teach a Topic! for Mission: School Subjects (Grade 3) or A Person Who Persevered! for Mission: Facing Big Challenges (Grade 5).
+Within the lesson resources for grades 3-5, for example, every mission comes with an IRL Mission supplemental activity, such as Teach a Topic! for Mission: School Subjects (Grade 3) or A Person Who Persevered! for Mission: Facing Big Challenges (Grade 5).

 Similarly, a lesson like Time Management (Grade 6) can apply to most topics in any curriculum, and comes with extension activities like a Time Management Self-Assessment and a strategies activity to help students better manage their time.